ota-meshi/stylelint-config-recommended-vue/README.md

 }
 ```

+However, some stylistic rules may not work well with Vue.
+We recommend that you install [stylelint-config-standard-vue](https://github.com/ota-meshi/stylelint-config-standard-vue) instead.

 ### Extending the config

 Simply add a `"rules"` key to your config, then add your overrides and additions there.